After the all seed and seed based diet are excluded

 Pellet Based Diets

-- 20% fruit, vegetables, nutritious table food and seeds
+40%-20% fruit, vegetables, nutritious table food

-- Cuttlebone and mineral block.
+Cuttlebone and mineral block.

-- Fresh drinking water daily.
+Fresh drinking water changed 2-3 times daily.

-created pellet diets.
-Pellets are a manufactured
+and have created pellet or formulated diets for birds.
+Pellets are a

 name but ranges between 12%-14 % with a 4%-5% fat content.
 Providing your bird